couchbasecloud/terraform-provider-couchbasecapella/docs/resources/hosted_cluster.md

 ## Argument Reference

 - `name` - (Required) The name of the cluster you want to create.
+The cluster name can include letters, numbers, spaces, periods (.), dashes (-), and underscores (\_).
+Cluster name should be between 2 and 128 characters and must begin with a letter or a number.
 - `project_id` - (Required) The id of the project where your cluster will be created.
+This must be a valid UUID and an existing project ID.
 (Cannot be changed via this Provider after creation.)
 - `description` - (Optional) A description for the cluster.

 ### Place

 - `single_az` - (Required) A boolean to describe if there is only a single availability zone.
 (Cannot be changed via this Provider after creation.)

-~> **WARNING:** `single_az` Has to be true if the you select the "Basic" support package.
+~> **WARNING:** `single_az` must be set to true if the you select the "Basic" support package.

 #### Hosted

-- `provider` - (Required) The name of the cloud provider you want your cluster to be hosted in.
+- `provider` - (Required) The name of the cloud provider you want your cluster to be hosted in. `aws`, `azure`, or `gcp` are the available providers that you can specify.
 (Cannot be changed via this Provider after creation.)
 - `region` - (Required) A valid region for the cloud provider that you want you cluster to be hosted in.
+This must be a valid region for the cloud provider you have specified.
 (Cannot be changed via this Provider after creation.)
-- `cidr` - (Required) The cidr block.
+- `cidr` - (Required) The CIDR address.
+This must be a valid CIDR address.
 (Cannot be changed via this Provider after creation.)

 ### Support Package